Georges Journois: The Battle of France

 After the declaration of war, Journois was not to command his battalion in battle to his regret and sorrow.
 In view of his value and his moments of brilliance, he was posted on 2 October 1939 at the Supreme Headquarters of the territory of operations in the north-east at 310th Office.

 On 28 January 1940, he was assigned to the General Staff of the Commander in Chief on the front north-east, 3rd Office.
 During the active phase of operations, he was particularly distinguished by missions to the IX Army in Belgium (Corapi Army) and the II Army (General Huntziger) during the Battle of the Bulge.
 He received the Order of the Army (Croix de Guerre with palm 39/45).

 Falling back, the Supreme Headquarters moved south.
 Commander Journois was in Vichy on 16 June, at Montauban on the 21st, at Montélimar on the 25th, at Capvern on the 26th and in Bordeaux the same day.

 He was designated to be a member of the French delegation that was chaired by General Huntziger to the German Armistice.
 He went to Wiesbaden in Germany where the committee headquarters were located.
 He stayed from 29 June to 17 September 1940.
 There he saw, like all members of the Armistice, the German desire to humiliate "the vanquished".
 This stay was interrupted by short visits from German to France, two in July (he saw his family for four days on the second visit) and one in September.

 Upon his return, on 17 September 1940 he was assigned to the Office of the Secretary of State for War in Vichy, under General Charles Huntziger the Secretary of State for War until Huntziger died in a plane crash on 12 November 1941.

 Meanwhile, Journois was appointed to the rank of lieutenant colonel on 25 March 1941.

-On 1 January 1942, he was assigned to the Office of the Admiral of the Fleet (Admiral Darlan) as deputy to the Chief of Staff, General Revers.
+On 1 January 1942, he was assigned to the Office of the Admiral of the Fleet (Admiral François Darlan) as deputy to the Chief of Staff, General Revers.
 On 16 April 1942, he was transferred to the General Staff of the Commander in Chief of the military forces of Land, Sea and Air, where he acted as Deputy Chief of Staff.
 At this point, Journois began conducting resistance activities.